RobertBeckebans/TrenchBroomBFG/README.md

 TrenchBroomBFG's abilities for Doom 3 are still limited at the moment and it works best with RBDOOM-3-BFG.

-You can only save maps to the Doom 3 (Valve) format but you can copy paste from the vanilla Doom 3 .map format into the Doom 3 (Valve)configuration and reset your texture alignment as you want.
+You can only save maps to the Doom 3 (Valve) format but you can copy paste from the vanilla Doom 3 .map format into the Doom 3 (Valve) configuration and reset your texture alignment as you want.

 RBDOOM-3-BFG >= 1.4 also has the console command `convertMaptoValve220 <mapname>` which lets you easily convert any original Doom 3 (and BFG) .map and saves it with the _valve220.map suffix.
 This command prepares Doom 3 maps for editing in TrenchBroom and saves a lot of additional work in this TrenchBroomBFG fork.

-In addition the RBDOOM-3-BFG engine framework and ingame light editor can also save light settings, new entities or placed ragdolls back to the new Doom 3 (Valve) .map format so both programs interop with each other.
+In addition the RBDOOM-3-BFG engine framework and ingame light editor can also edit light settings, place new entities or manipulate ragdolls and save them to the new Doom 3 (Valve) .map format so both programs interop with each other.

+TrenchBroomBFG is in sync with the latest stable release of ***TrenchBroom 2023.1***.

 Here is an overview of the changes made to TrenchBroom:

 ## New
 * Doom 3 .map parser with brushDef3, patchDef2, patchDef3 primitives
 * Doom 3 Valve .map configuration
-* Quake 3 .shader parser adopted to support .mtr materials.
-It includes support for Doom 3 diffuse stages and the lookup for them is like in idMaterial::GetEditorImage()
+* Quake 3 .shader parser adopted to support .mtr materials and RBDOOM-3-BFG specific extensions.
+It includes support for Doom 3 diffuse/basecolormap stages and the lookup for them is like in idMaterial::GetEditorImage()
 * New Doom 3 OBJ parser.
 My TB Interop branch automatically creates OBJ files to work with TB and it also allows seamless interop with Blender 2.8x - 3.x without the need of additional model formats
 * RBDOOM-3-BFG >= 1.4 ships with TB specific helper entities like misc_model or func_rotating_model to reflect TrenchBroom's clean architecture and differentiation between Brush Entities and Point Entities
 * Game FGDs for Doom 3 and Doom 3 BFG